 If I had to pick I’d go with Sabriel by Garth Nix.
 I discovered the Old Kingdom series in my early teens and still reread it, at last, twice a year.
 The romance, magic, and darkness just tick all the boxes for me.

-What is your best/ favorite accomplishment in your life so far?
+What is your best/favourite accomplishment in your life so far?

 My son.
 I was told years ago the due to extensive endometriosis it was unlikely I would have children naturally.
 He is my miracle and my world.